Asian Cricket Council (ACC)

 Player Development Plans

-Both boards have many plans to promote cricket in Asia.
+ACC has many plans to promote cricket in Asia.
 These programs intend to go to small areas.
 They invite younger players to participate in competitions.
 They select the best teams and make them play at the international level.

 In particular, the Women’s Asia Cup was held in associate member countries, and they qualified for the larger Asia Cup.